-In addition to being known for wide expanses of unspoiled natural beauty, Maine is also known for its incredible wildlife; after all, it’s one of the few states in the US where you can go moose watching… how awesome is that???
+In addition to being known for wide expanses of unspoiled natural beauty, Maine is also known for its incredible wildlife; after all, it’s one of the few states in the US where you can see unique creatures like moose and puffins… how awesome is that???

-And when you look out to sea, there’s even more to see (pun proudly intended!) because in and around Maine’s coastal waters you can find harbor seals, dolphins, puffins, and yes, that most mighty and magical sea creature, the whale.
+And when you look out to sea, there’s even more to see (pun proudly intended!) because in and around Maine’s coast you can find harbor seals, dolphins, and yes, that most mighty and magical sea creature, the whale.

 So grab your binoculars, dress in warm layers (remember it’s going to be significantly cooler out on the open water than it is on land), pack your just-in-case Dramamine, and be sure to have the sunscreen handy as you head out on your Maine whale watching trip!